afrinajafri/simple_login_page/README.md

 ## How it works

-* The system is coded 100% in PHP (although a minimal knowledge of HTML is required).
+* The system is coded 100% in PHP.
 * There are four main pages:
 `register.php` for register a new user,
 `login.php` shows the login form,